Biltmore Estate

-Biltmore Estate is a historic house museum and tourist attraction in Asheville, North Carolina.
+Biltmore Estate is a historic house museum and tourist attraction in Asheville, North Carolina, United States.
 The main residence is the Biltmore House (or Biltmore Mansion), a Châteauesque-style mansion built for George Washington Vanderbilt II between 1889 and 1895.
 It is the largest privately owned house in the United States at 178926 sqft of floor space and 135280 sqft of living area.
 It is still owned by George Vanderbilt's descendants and remains one of the most prominent examples of Gilded Age mansions.

 History

 George Washington Vanderbilt II began to make regular visits with his mother Maria Louisa Kissam Vanderbilt to the Asheville area in the 1880s, at the height of the Gilded Age.
 He loved the scenery and climate so much that he decided to build a summer house in the area which he called his "little mountain escape".
 His older brothers and sisters had built luxurious summer houses in places such as Newport, Rhode Island, the Gold Coast of Long Island, and Hyde Park, New York.